 In the ClassroomStudents are always asking teachers to recommend another book just like the one they love!
 With the plethora of young adult books being published today, it is hard to keep up.
 Instead, recommend this site to your avid readers to find a new read.
 After reading the selected book, challenge students to create a book presentation to share with their classmates.
-Use Cube Creator, reviewed here, for this and hang them around the room, or Fakebook, reviewed here, and have a different Fakebook on each computer with students rotating around the room to find an interesting book.
-They could also choose to create a video about their book with Plotagon, reviewed here, and have the videos on different computers around the room.
-Alternatively, students could create an interactive, multimedia poster using Adobe Spark for Education, reviewed here, and give an oral presentation.
+Replace paper posters and use Cube Creator, reviewed here, for this and hang them around the room, or extend learning by creating a Fakebook, reviewed here, page for the a book and have a different Fakebook on each computer with students rotating around the room to find an interesting book.
+Modify student learning by having them create a video about their book with Plotagon, reviewed here, and have the videos on different computers around the room.
+Alternatively, students could redefine their learning by creating an interactive, multimedia poster using Adobe Spark for Education, reviewed here, and give an oral presentation.
 Do make sure the student is 13 or over because books like Kite Runner are also recommended.
 You may want to get written permission from parents, or email the parent with the 2Titles recommendation and a bit of a warning.

 Grades4 to 12